trbsi/uglavu/wp-content/plugins/wpsso/README.md

 <h3 class="top">Frequently Asked Questions</h3>

 <ul>
-<li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/can-i-use-the-pro-version-on-multiple-websites/">Can I use the Pro version on multiple websites?</a></li>
+<li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/can-i-use-the-pro-version-on-multiple-websites/">Can I use the Premium plugin on multiple websites?</a></li>
 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/does-linkedin-read-the-open-graph-meta-tags/">Does LinkedIn read the Open Graph meta tags?</a></li>
 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/doesnt-an-seo-plugin-cover-that/">Doesn't an SEO plugin cover that?</a></li>
 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/how-can-i-add-schema-aggregaterating-values/">How can I add Schema aggregateRating values?</a></li>